mrshawnhum/capstone-starter-mrshawnhum/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Live site

+Here is the active site posted with Netlify - [Find My Rescue](https://5f03491bd130dc6040c755e6--objective-aryabhata-f2e297.netlify.app/)

+## Frontend Disclaimer

+Some images will be the same photo as the api would not include photos for some animals.
+When there is no image, a placeholder from Unsplash will be included instead.

 ## 'backend' 📁

 You will need to `cd` into this folder and run `npm i`.
 The 'backend' has its own 'package.json'.

 In there, you can do `npm run server` to fire up a server on port `5000`.

-## Frontend Disclaimer

-Some images will be the same photo as the api would not include photos for some animals.
-When there is no image, a placeholder from Unsplash will be included instead.

 ## Available Front-End Scripts